Pullbacks of metric bundles and Cannon-Thurston maps: Applications, examples and related results

+The next application is in the context of complexes of hyperbolic groups.
+Suppose $\mathcal Y$ is a finite, connected simplicial complex and $ \GB(\mathcal Y)$ is a developable complex of nonelementary hyperbolic groups with qi condition defined over $\mathcal Y$ (see Section \ref{example: complex of groups}) such that the fundamental group $G$ of the complex of groups is hyperbolic.
+Suppose we have a good subcomplex $\YY_1\subset \YY$ and $G_1$ is the image of $\pi_1(\GG,\YY_1)$ in $G$ under the natural homomorphism $\pi_1(\GG, \YY_1)\map \pi_1(\GG,\YY)$.
+Then we have the following pullback diagram as obtained in Proposition \ref{complex: pullback} satisfying the properties of Theorem \ref{CT for mgbdl}.

+Thus we have: \begin{theorem} The group $G_1$ is hyperbolic and the inclusion $G_1\map G$ admits the CT map. \end{theorem}

+\begin{rem} The rest of the paper is devoted to properties of the boundary of metric (graph) bundles and Cannon-Thurston maps.
+We recall that qi sections, ladders etc for a metric bundle are defined as transport of the same from the canonical metric graph bundle associated to it. {\em All the results in the rest of the section are meant for metric bundles as well as metric graph bundles.
+However, using the dictionary provided by Proposition \ref{bundle vs graph bundle} it is enough to prove the results only for metric graph bundles.
+Therefore, we shall state and prove results only for metric graph bundles in what follows starting with the convention below.} \end{rem}

-For this subsection we let $\pi: X\map B$ be a $\delta$-hyperbolic $(\eta,c)$-metric bundle or $\eta$-metric graph bundle over $B$ satisfying the hypothesis H1 and H2 of section 5.
-For simplicity paths in $B$ will be assumed to be continuous, arc length parametrized in the case of a metric bundle and dotted edge paths for the case of a metric graph bundle.
-We shall also assume that any $(1,1)$-quasigeodesic in $B$ has a $K_0$-qi lift through any point of $X$, by dint of the path lifting lemma.
+\begin{convention} (1) For the rest of the paper we shall assume that $\pi: X\map B$ is a $\delta$-hyperbolic $\eta$-metric graph bundle over $B$ satisfying the hypothesis H1, H2, H3$'$ and H4 of section 5.
+(2) By Proposition \ref{visibility} any point of $\partial B$ can be joined to any point of $B\cup \partial B$ and any point of $\partial X$ can be joined to $X\cup \partial X$ by a uniform quasigeodesic ray or line.
+We shall assume that these are $\kappa_0$-quasigeodesics.
+(3) We shall assume that any geodesic in $B$ has a $c$-qi lift in $X$ using the path lifting lemma for metric graph bundles.
+(4) We recall that through any point of $X$ there is a $K_0$-qi section over $B$.